EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/docs/running_the_cleanup.md

     - `c` (float, 1.5 to 3.0) - Factor used to determine the bound of normal range based on historical interquartile range.
     - `side` (str, both) - “both”, to detect anomalous positive and negative residuals;

 The identificaction of outliers do not apply for data observed before 2020-03-31 and between 2020-12-15 and 2021-01-15.

-2. Imputation of outliers
+2. Anomaly imputation

-After detecting teh aoutlier a threshold is set to recognize each observation as an outlier.
+After detecting an anomaly a threshold is set to recognize each observation as an outlier.In the pipeline is for at least **one** detector to identify the observation as an anomaly.
 Then, the imputation of each anomaly is estimated by smoothing the serie using local regression.
-Although four methods were tested.
+Although four methods were tested (Rolling Mean, Rolling Median, Polinomial and Loess Regression).

-- RollingMean
-- RollingMedian
-- Polinomial
-- Loess
+### Level Shifts